Fraud in Contract Law

 (iii) Change of Circumstances:

-Sometimes a representation when made is true but due to some change in circumstances becomes false when actually acted upon by the other party.
+Sometimes a representation when made is true but due to some change in circumstances becomes false when acted upon by the other party.
 In such cases, it is the duty of the person making representations to communicate such a change of circumstances.

 (iv) Half Truths: